 - The other significant change that Google introduced concerns keyword match types.
-More specifically, they’ll be transitioning away from BMM, replacing the function with phrase match.
+More specifically, they’ll be transitioning away from BMM and replacing the function with phrase match.

-- We see this as an opportunity to work closely on your strategy, and we consider that negative keywords will have an even enhanced impact on the campaigns’ performance.
+- We see this as an opportunity to work closely on your strategy, and we predict that negative keywords will have an even greater impact on the campaigns’ performance.